Non-subsidised LPG cylinder prices reduced: Here is how much it costs in your city

 New Delhi, May 01: The price of non-subsidised LPG cylinders have been reduced.
 The data on the website of the Indian Oil Corporation says that a 14.2 ky cylinder will now cost Rs 581.50 in Delhi, which is down by Rs 162.50.

-In Kolkata the price has been cut by Rs 190 to Rs 584.50.
-In Mumbai the price is Rs 579, down by Rs 135.50.
+In Kolkata, the price has been cut by Rs 190 to Rs 584.50.
+In Mumbai, the price is Rs 579, down by Rs 135.50.
 In Chennai, the price has been slashed by Rs 192 to Rs 569.50.

 LPG cylinder price cut by over Rs 160 today; check details

 It may be recalled that this is the third consecutive rate cut in the prices of non-subsidised LPG.
-Generally prices of the LPG cylinders are revised on a monthly basis by the OMCs.
-The last revision was done on April 1 2020.
+Generally, prices of the LPG cylinders are revised on a monthly basis by the OMCs.
+The last revision was done on April 1, 2020.

 The OMCs sell 14.2 kg cylinders to domestic households at the prices prevalent in the open market.
-The government however provides a subsidy for 12 such cylinders to every household each year with the help of direct benefit transfer t the bak accounts.
+The government, however, provides a subsidy for 12 such cylinders to every household each year with the help of direct benefit transfer t the bak accounts.